 Do you have a ground rent claim?

-Do you have problem selling your property due to the ground rent clause in your lease?
-Have you sold you property and suffered a loss due to this clause?
+Do you have a problem selling your property or have suffered a loss due to an onerous ground rent clause in your lease?

-We can help you with your claim against your conveyancing solicitors for failing to advise you on the onerous ground rent clause.
+We can help you claim against your conveyancing solicitors for failing to advise on an onerous ground rent clause.

-On 8 February 2022, the Leasehold Reform (Ground Rent) Bill received Royal Assent, making it an Act of Parliament.
-The Act will limit ground rents on most new long residential leases in England and Wales to a token peppercorn rent per year.
-This effectively restricts them to a financial value of zero.
+On 8 February 2022, the law changed to limit ground rents on most new, long term residential leases in England and Wales to a nominal rent per year.
+This effectively restricts them to a value of zero.

-Existing leaseholders can still make a claim against their former solicitors or conveyancers if leaseholders have become aware of potentially onerous ground rent review clauses, management fees and charges in the lease, and they were not properly advised when they purchased their property before the Act comes into force.
+As such, leaseholders in this category can still make a claim against their former solicitors or conveyancers if they have become aware of onerous ground rent clauses, management fees or charges in the lease and were not properly advised when they purchased their property.
 Their solicitors may have failed in their duties to their clients and should have advised buyers of the said clauses and charges in a “Report on Title” or a “Report on Contract”.

-The Act will not apply to leases of retirement homes and other leases where there is a minimum age requirement of 55 until 1 April 2023.
+The law will not apply to leases of retirement homes and other leases where there is a minimum age of 55 to purchase the property until 1 April 2023.

 We offer a complimentary review of your lease and other relevant documents.
-Following this initial review, if the firms’ analysts are of the view that you have a claim for the diminution of value for your property, we will offer to act on a No Win No Fee basis, meaning that if your claim is unsuccessful you will not be charged any legal fees.
+Following this initial review, if the firms’ analysts are of the view that you have a claim, we will offer to act on a No Win No Fee basis, meaning that if your claim is unsuccessful you will not be charged any legal fees.